CTCycle/XREPORT-radiological-reports-generator/assets/docs/GUIDELINES_TYPESCRIPT.md

 ## 3. API Integration Rules

 - Use service modules in `src/services` for backend calls.
-- Use `/api` path semantics compatible with Vite proxy and backend `/api` aliases.
+- Use `/api` paths consistently (frontend service modules and Vite proxy).
 - Keep endpoint contracts aligned with FastAPI models and job polling behavior.

 ## 4. State and Job Flows